 Many ancient tales about India tell of mysterious and legendary cities of fabulous wealth, with walls or entire temples made of emeralds and other precious materials.
 Images of abundant plants with leaves dripping emeralds and rubies suggested those lucky and virtuous enough to locate these cities would find heavenly jewels as their reward.

-Stories like this spread across the Old World.
+Stories like this spread across Europe.
 Of course, when the Spaniards arrived in the New World and discovered abundant emeralds and gold, they likely believed they had indeed found the treasure cities of legend.

 Offerings to the Gods

-Western traditions connect emeralds more frequently with the planet Venus and sometimes with Mercury.
+Western traditions connect emeralds more frequently with the planet Venus.
 Perhaps the story from Greek and Roman mythology of Venus emerging from the sea makes a difference here.
-For followers of Western astrology, perhaps the “sea green” color of emerald matches better with the goddess’s namesake planet.
+For followers of Western astrology, the “sea green” color of emerald may make a better match with the goddess’s namesake planet.

 Other peoples offer precious gems to their gods, too.
 In the 16th century CE, the Spanish historian Francisco López de Gómara wrote about the natives of northern South America.
 He notes they “burned gold and emeralds” before images of the Sun and Moon, their highest divinities.